-Fortunately, councils in the earthquake-affected area of greater Christchurch (Christchurch City, Environment Canterbury - the regional council, Selwyn and Waimakariri Districts) along with the NZ Transport Agency and Te Runanga o Ngai Tahu, have been working collaboratively on a strategic plan to manage future growth called the Greater Christchurch Urban Development Strategy (UDS).
+Fortunately, councils in the earthquake-affected area of greater Christchurch (Christchurch City, Environment Canterbury - the regional council, Selwyn and Waimakariri Districts) along with the NZ Transport Agency and Te Rūnanga o Ngāi Tahu, had collaboratively developed a strategic plan to manage future growth called the Greater Christchurch Urban Development Strategy (UDS).

 A key issue was deciding where development should occur in the city and the districts.
 Threats posed by natural hazards, such as earthquakes, floods and rock falls, were factored in to ensure the most appropriate land was identified for development.

 Areas to the west and north of Christchurch, including Belfast, Wigram and Halswell, and Lincoln, Rolleston, Rangiora and Woodend/Pegasus were identified for long-term growth.
 Partner local authorities have prepared development plans for the majority of these areas, working with developers and preparing funding and infrastructure programmes to support future development.
 Some of these plans, and construction, were already well advanced before the first earthquake struck, enabling development to be accelerated to support relocating households.
 This means the UDS not only remains relevant after the earthquakes, it is actually critical for the recovery.

 There can be no denying the challenges ahead.
 Thankfully the years of hard work spent developing the UDS have provided the strategic direction, plans and tools to implement recovery and ensure future growth is managed effectively.